AdamBelloum/Tutorials/Introduction-to-ai/docs/Teaching-assesment-GenAI-era.md

 # SE & SNE: concerns and potential directions (continue)

-- **Directions being considered**
+**Directions being considered**
   - Reviewing key SE/SNE courses to see:
     - Where more **in‑class, supervised work** is needed.
     - Where unsupervised assignments need redesign or different weighting.
   - Exploring the idea of an experimental **“AI‑first” course** where:
     - Students explicitly use AI tools in SE workflows.
-    - Assessment focuses on how they work with AI and how well they understand the results.
+    - Assessment focuses on how they use AI and they understand the results.

-- These are **active discussions**, intended to guide future course and assessment design.
+These are ** discussions**, intended to guide future course and assessment design.

 ---